gvwilson/thirdbit/fiction/maddy-roo/index.md

 It stuck out its three-fingered manipulator.

 "Um…" Gumption started,
-but Maddy stepped forward and shook the bot's hand.
+but Maddy stepped forward to shake the bot's hand.
 If there was any chance at all of getting Sindy back, she had no other choice.

 "So what should I call you?"
 she asked,
-taking her paw back and massaging her new bruises.
+taking her paw back and massaging the bruises the bot's firm mechanical grip had given her.

 "This one's serial number is Dockety-One Forty-Bee," the bot replied.